 Student Holocaust Writing, Art and Multi-media Contest

-The Jewish Community Relations Council of the Youngstown Area Jewish Federation is inviting students in grades 7 through 12 in the Mahoning and Shenango Valleys to enter its annual Holocaust Writing, Art, and Multi-Media contest, a project held in conjunction with Yom Hashoah (Holocaust Remembrance Day).
-To be commemorated this academic year on Tuesday, April 21, 2020, Yom Hashoah is an internationally recognized day set aside for remembering all victims of the Holocaust and reminding society of what can happen to civilized people when bigotry, hatred, and indifference reign.
+The Jewish Community Relations Council (JCRC) of the Youngstown Area Jewish Federation is inviting students in grades 7-12 in Mahoning, Trumbull, and Columbiana counties, and Western Pennsylvania, to enter its annual Holocaust Writing, Art, and Multi-Media contest, a project held in conjunction with Yom Hashoah (Holocaust Memorial Day).
+To be commemorated this academic year on Thursday, April 8, Yom Hashoah is an internationally recognized day set aside for remembering all victims of the Holocaust and for reminding society of what can happen to civilized people when bigotry, hatred, and indifference reign.

-All entries, whether writing, art or film, must include a title page or label containing the following information: student’s name, grade, home address, and telephone number; school name, address, and telephone number, and teacher’s name.
+All entries whether writing, art or media, must be accompanied by a title page or label containing the following information: student’s name, home address and telephone number, student’s school address and telephone number, teacher’s name, and grade.

 The deadline is Friday, March 26.
 Although submissions may be mailed, students are strongly encouraged to submit all entries electronically.
-Writings, art, and film entries may be sent to the Jewish Community Relations Council, 505 Gypsy Lane, Youngstown, OH, 44504, or e-mailed to firstname.lastname@example.org.
+Writings, art, and media entries may be sent to the Jewish Community Relations Council, 505 Gypsy Lane, Youngstown, Ohio 44504-1314, or e-mailed to firstname.lastname@example.org.
 Presentation of contest awards will be made during a virtual Community Yom Hashoah Commemoration Ceremony on April 8.
 Winners and their teachers will be contacted in advance of the event with details on the time and parameters for participation.
 For further information about the writing contest, contact the Jewish Community Relations Council at 330.746.3250, ext.108.